Get insider access

 Sony WF-1000XM5 Truly Wireless

 Despite having very different designs, both the Sony WH-1000XM5 Wireless and the Sony WF-1000XM5 Truly Wireless feature class-leading noise cancellation technology that excels in blocking out ambient noise.
-However, the WH-1000XM5 can block out more sound across the frequency spectrum.
+However, the WH-1000XM5 can mitigate more sound across the frequency spectrum.
 They also have a longer battery life and better mic performance.
 You can use them with a wired connection for a low-latency performance that's better suited to gaming.
 That said, the WF-1000XM5 are a better choice if you value portability and stability and don't mind an in-ear fit.
 For this reason, they're better for commuting and fitness use.

 Sony WH-CH720N Wireless